Contact Us

 how many signs are there?

 We are working on an official count (it is not as simple as it sounds).
-The City of Chicago has dedicated more than 2000 signs since it formalized the process in 1984.
+The City of Chicago has dedicated honorary signs since it formalized the process in 1984.
 An undetermined number of commemorative street signs were designated before this date.
 New honorary signs are approved every month.

 who chooses who gets a sign?